Most small general aviation airplanes don’t have de-ice equipment. Or in other words, equipment that will remove ice once it has formed on the wing.

 Take a close look at temperatures and cloud heights when planning.
 Remember a good rule of thumb is the temp will decrease at 2 degrees per 1000 feet.

-This rule of thumb won’t necessary apply when you are at the leading edge of a warm or cold front.
+This rule of thumb won’t necessarily apply when you are at the leading edge of a warm or cold front.
 Check out this picture from the FAA’s AC-006A (Aviation Weather):

 Remember, icing isn’t just for winter either.

-I hope this help.
+I hope this helps.
 Getting out of icing is a priority for VFR pilots.
 Don’t freak out, but do NOT delay taking action.